gbouras13/hybracter/README.md

 </p>

 - A. Reads are quality controlled with [Filtlong](https://github.com/rrwick/Filtlong), [Porechop](https://github.com/rrwick/Porechop), [fastp](https://github.com/OpenGene/fastp) and optionally contaminant removal using modules from [trimnami](https://github.com/beardymcjohnface/Trimnami).
 - B. Long-read assembly is conducted with [Flye](https://github.com/fenderglass/Flye).
-Each sample is clssified if the chromosome(s) were assembled (marked as 'complete') or not (marked as 'incomplete') based on the given minimum chromosome length.
+Each sample is classified if the chromosome(s) were assembled (marked as 'complete') or not (marked as 'incomplete') based on the given minimum chromosome length.
 - C. For complete isolates, plasmid recovery with [Plassembler](https://github.com/gbouras13/plassembler).
 - D. For all isolates, long read polishing with [Medaka](https://github.com/nanoporetech/medaka).
 - E. For complete isolates, the chromosome is reorientated to begin with the dnaA gene with [dnaapler](https://github.com/gbouras13/dnaapler).